Dijkstra’s Algorithm in Python & C++ (Example)

 This demonstration indicates that BFS only finds the path.
 However, it does not care about the path’s weight.
 BFS (Breadth-First Search) assumes that traveling from one node to another node will cost only 1.

-Here, it finds a path in level 2.
-BFS traverses the Graph in level order.
-So, it travels like:
+Here, BFS finds a path in level 2.
+BFS traverses the graph in level order.
+So, it travels like this:

-Step 2) Mark node 2,3,4 as level 1 and visit their adjacent nodes.
+Step 2) Mark nodes 2, 3, 4 as level 1 and visit their adjacent nodes.
 It will continue exploring all the adjacent nodes until it reaches the destination node.

 In terms of DFS, it will traverse the path from 1 to 7 like the following: